Execute only memory

 .text segment in one go directly after.

-It’s worth noticing that execute-only might break some CFI schemes
+It’s worth noticing that execute-only might break some fine-grained CFI schemes but this

-but this isn’t a concern here since OpenBSD doesn’t use any.
+isn’t a concern here since OpenBSD doesn’t use one.

 It does require some hacks to make debuggers/stacktraces work though.